Create a culture where “NO” is okayWe've all seen it before: a polished team of millennial...

 From a skills perspective, this can be as simple as implementing an internal training regimen to get better at product demos or purchasing.
 Alternatively purchase a training program from a company that can have an impact on your current skill gaps.
 Doing something is always better than the status quo.

-If you don’t have the cycles to spend with sales and aren’t ready for a full time sales leader, consider fractional or virtual leadership.
+If you don’t have the cycles to spend on sales and aren’t ready for a full-time sales leader, consider fractional or virtual leadership.
 Fractional leaders give you access to senior talent on a contract basis.
 These options can be a great opportunity to fill in any gaps you may have as you focus on other areas of your business.

-Whatever you decide to do moving forward, remember when it comes to people management, effort directly equates to impact.
-If you are facing any of these or other challenges you can get more insight on ways to impact your revenue growth here.
+Whatever you decide to do moving forward, remember that when it comes to people management, effort directly equates to impact.

 To get a more detailed guide to repairing a broken sales culture, talk to us and learn how to propel your business to revenue growth.